Ed-Fi-Exchange-OSS/Meadowlark/docs/design/read-performance-benchmarking/WRITE-PERFORMANCE.md

 - Follow steps to [setup performance suite](./SETUP-PERFORMANCE-SUITE.md).
 - Go to /src/edfi_performance_test folder and run `poetry install`.
-- Create a user in meadowlark with the role of `assessment` (required to be able to insert the resources).
+- Create a user in meadowlark with the role of `vendor`.
 Save key and secret.
 - Create a .env file based on /src/edfi_paging_test/edfi_paging_test/.env.example with your endpoint, and the previously created key and secret.
 Set the values required for Meadowlark.